What is a Better Angels Debate?

 They promote an engaged and energetic conversation with enthusiasm, humor and, when necessary, with calm and steady firmness.
 They ensure the delivery of an experience that participants want to repeat.

-To learn more, watch either or both of the videos above.
+To learn more, watch the videos above.